FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 #### Step 3: Open the Scholia page

-If your dataset is not already Wikidata, use the `https://scholia.toolforge.org/doi/$DOI` Scholia page to create `Quickstatements`.
+If your dataset is not already Wikidata, use the `https://scholia.toolforge.org/doi/$DOI` Scholia page to create Quickstatements.
 The result should look something like this:

 ```{figure} images/scholia.png
 ---